AndyyAD/Word-guessing-game/README.md

 # Word-guessing-game
 This is  a word guessing game made in HTML, CSS and JavaScript.
-I made this for my Web Development.

 Play the game by clicking on the following link: https://andyyad.github.io/Word-guessing-game/